 Maui police chief: Officers justified in deadly shooting

-WAILUKU, Hawaii (AP) — The Maui police chief says officers’ actions were justified in the deadly shooting of a man who was wanted on an attempted-murder warrant.
+WAILUKU, Hawaii (AP) — Maui police officers were justified in the deadly shooting of a man who was wanted on an attempted murder warrant, an official said.

-Police say officers began efforts to revive Reinhardt until medics arrived.
-He died at the hospital.
+Reinhardt had been struggling with an officer, and he was hit as gunshots were exchanged, police said.
+Officers began efforts to revive Reinhardt until medics arrived.
+He died at a hospital.

 Two officers were placed on paid administrative leave, which is standard procedure in police shootings.

 “Any time there is a loss of life, it is a tragedy, and the Maui Police Department takes it seriously,” Faaumu said.
 “Our heartfelt condolences to all of those affected by the incident.”